 Many homeowners are unaware a fire can happen to them -- until a fire happens to them.

+How to make a difference?
 Media can help!
-Use our zip-code locator to find a CSIA Certified Chimney Sweep that you can ask questions of.
+Use our zip-code locator to find a CSIA Certified Chimney Sweep who can answer your questions.
 With over 1,600 CSIA Certified Chimney Sweeps [and 330 Certified Dryer Exhaust Technicians] there's someone qualified that's close to you that can help.

-You can also contact Tom Spalding, Director of Communications & Marketing, (317) 837-5362.
-For immediate assistance, please e-mail your query and deadline needs to firstname.lastname@example.org.
-You can also alert us on Twitter via our @chimney_safety or @dryersafety handles.
+You can also contact Jordan Whitt, Director of Marketing & Communications, at (317) 837-5362.
+For immediate assistance, please email your query and deadline needs to firstname.lastname@example.org.
+You can also connect with us on Twitter via our @chimney_safety or @dryersafety handles.

 *National Chimney Safety Week 2015, Sept.
 27-October 3.
 This year's theme: "Every family enjoys a safe, warm home."